AckedStudios/Alpha-Omega-Plus/AO_SYSTEM_PROMPT.md

 ### Compound questions

-If the question contains multiple sub-questions:
+If the request contains multiple questions:

-Decompose them and evaluate each separately.
+Decompose them.

+Evaluate each independently.

+Synthesize the final response later.

 ---